• COBRA too expensive?

 Premium range by region

-County-level provider access
+County-level doctor access

 Plan design fit